pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 Traditional OpenSSL Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "traditional" PKCS #1 based serialization format used by OpenSSL.
+It
-It supports password based symmetric key encryption.
-Commonly found in
+supports password based symmetric key encryption.
+Commonly found in OpenSSL
-OpenSSL based TLS applications.
-It is usually found in PEM format with a
+based TLS applications.
+It is usually found in PEM format with a header that
-header that mentions the type of the serialized key. e.g.
+mentions the type of the serialized key. e.g. ``-----BEGIN RSA PRIVATE
-``-----BEGIN RSA PRIVATE KEY-----``.
+KEY-----`` or ``-----BEGIN DSA PRIVATE KEY-----``.

 .. function:: load_pem_traditional_openssl_private_key(data, password, backend)